-The 'Junction Restaurant', located on Floor B in the hospital, provides a full self-service menu for staff and visitors.

-There are a range of hot choices including carvery, healthy options, full salad bar, sandwich bar, hot and cold beverages.
+'The Junction' Restaurant in the Hospital provides a full self-service menu for staff and visitors.
+There are a range of choices including carvery, healthy options, full salad bar, sandwich bar, snack meals and hot and cold beverages.
 Ethnic, cultural and vegetarian requirements are catered for.